A class describing how a stream is to be decoded. Instances of

 disable when creating their own ImageReadParam

-instances via getDefaultReadParam
+instances via getDefaultReadParam.

 Note that unless a query method exists for a capability, it must

-be supported by all ImageReader
+be supported by all ImageReader implementations

 (e.g. source render size is optional, but subsampling must be